joelhawksley/timeframe/docs/index.md

 ![Timeframe running on a Visionect Place and Play 13"](/timeframe.jpg)

 A web application for displaying information from various APIs on digital signage.
-Timeframe is meant to be run on-premisis.
+Timeframe is meant to be run on-premises.

 ## Google API